What Makes Covenant Children's Unique?

 we partner with referring providers.
 We grant access to ShareVue to allow providers to view the care provided

 to their patients by Covenant providers.
-We want you to be fully aware
+We want them to be fully aware

-only dedicated Pediatric Emergency Department with Pediatric Emergency Medicine
+only dedicated Pediatric Emergency Department with Extensive Pediatric Emergency

 As a freestanding children's hospital, our ED is dedicated to pediatric